Abraham Louis Breguet – My Personal Hero

 Watch & Bullion28 October 2016 | 2 min read

 I would like to take this blog as an opportunity to thank Abraham Louis Breguet, for no other person has done so much for the world of watchmaking.
-His inventions include the first wristwatch, the tourbillon, and the Breuget spiral to name a few.
-This leaves us with a “little bit of Breguet“ in almost all modern luxury watches, and makes Breguet the father of modern watchmaking.
-In this blog I’d like to focus less though on a list of achievements but rather look a bit more at the man behind these incredible feats, and what we can learn from him.
+His inventions include the first wristwatch, the tourbillon, and the Breguet spiral to name a few.
+This leaves us with a “little bit of Breguet“ in almost all modern luxury watches and makes Breguet the father of modern watchmaking.
+In this blog, I’d like to focus less though on a list of achievements but rather look a bit more at the man behind these incredible feats and what we can learn from him.

-Breguet was born 1747 in Switzerland and came into watchmaking by pure chance.
-After his father died while he was young his mother remarried a man called Joseph Tattet.
-Tattet was from a family of watchmakers and although it took several attempts he finally managed to introduce young Breguet to the trade.
+Breguet was born in 1747 in Switzerland and came into watchmaking by pure chance.
+After his father died while he was young, his mother remarried a man called Joseph Tattet.
+Tattet was from a family of watchmakers and although it took several attempts, he finally managed to introduce young Breguet to the trade.
 What followed was a lifelong learning experience filled with travels around Europe to meet with and study from the world’s best watchmakers.

 This connection to the European Royalty proved vital, as soon royalty of all Europe ordered watches with Breguet.
 In 1793 those same connections put a temporary end to Breguet’s work.
 During the political instability France suffered Breguet was being marked for the guillotine.
 With the help of the famous revolutionary Jean-Paul Marat (whose life Breguet had saved earlier) he managed to escape France.